 What to Do Before Making an MIB Claim

-Secondly, you should provide as much assistance to the MIB as it requires to enable it to investigate the claim, within a reasonable amount of time.
-This may include providing a statement or other information, either orally in an interview or in writing.
+Secondly, you should provide as much help as the MIB needs so it can investigate the claim within a reasonable amount of time.
+This could include making a statement, or giving them any other information either by interview or in writing.

-You should also be aware that if you have fully comprehensive car insurance, you have to use that policy to claim for vehicle damage.
-Your insurance provider will have access to the Motor Insurance Database and potentially be able to trace the other driver or their insurers.
+You should also know that if you have fully comprehensive car insurance, you’ll have to use that policy to claim for any damage to your vehicle.
+Your insurance provider has access to the Motor Insurance Database and could potentially trace the other driver or their insurer.

 How Long Will It Take to Get Compensation?

-We’ll keep you up-to-date as the claim is processed, so you’re fully aware of what’s happening every step of the way.
+We’ll keep you up-to-date as your MIB claim is processed, so you’re fully aware of what’s happening every step of the way.